dogadogan/BrightMarker/README.md

 We use the User Datagram Protocol (UDP) to communicate BrightMarker(s) data to a Unity project.

 You will need 3 things:
-1. A Unity Project which is properly set up for your use case (AR, VR, Quest, Hololens, etc.).
+1. A Unity Project that is properly set up for your use case (AR, VR, Quest, Hololens, etc.).
 2. A code detection script (which can run with an IR camera with the proper filter).
-3. A data receiving script (running in your Unity hierarchy).
+3. A data-receiving script (running in your Unity hierarchy).

 Items 2 and 3 have been provided in this repository (see below).